Writer / Filmmaker

 Nijla Mu'min is a writer and filmmaker from the East Bay Area.
+Her work is informed by poetry, photography, fiction, and dance.
 Named one of 25 New Faces of Independent Film by Filmmaker Magazine in 2017, she tells stories about black girls and women who find themselves between worlds and identities.
-Her work has been supported by the Sundance Institute, IFP, and Film Independent.

 Her short films have screened at festivals and venues across the country.
 Her filmmaking and screenwriting have been supported by the Sundance Institute, IFP, Film Independent, the Islamic Scholarship Fund, Women In Film LA, and the Princess Grace Foundation.
 In 2011, she worked as a Production Assistant on Ava DuVernay’s film, MIDDLE OF NOWHERE of Nowhere.
 In 2014, she was selected for the Sundance Institute Screenwriters Intensive, and she was the winner of the Grand Jury Prize for Best Screenplay at the 2014 Urbanworld Film Festival, for her script NOOR.
 Nijla attended the 2017 Sundance Institute Sound and Music Design Lab at Skywalker Ranch for JINN.
 Her short film DREAM was acquired by Issa Rae Productions (INSECURE, HBO) for online streaming in 2017.
 Her writing appears in the critically acclaimed book, LOVE INSHALLAH: THE SECRET LOVE LIVES OF AMERICAN MUSLIM WOMEN, and she's also written film and cultural criticism for VICE, Shadow and Act on the Indiewire Network, Bitch Media, KQED, Gawker, and The Los Angeles Times.